-- 1. Copy the installer to the Process Manager directory. - 2.
-Untar the package (for example, pm10.2_sas_lnx26-x64.tar). % tar xvf /usr/share/pmanager/pm10.2_sas_lnx26-x64.tar
+- a.
+Copy the installer to the Process Manager directory. - b.
+Untar the package (for example, pm10.2_sas_lnx26-x64.tar).

+% tar xvf /usr/share/pmanager/pm10.2_sas_lnx26-x64.tar

 This creates a directory called pm10.2_sas_pinstall.
+For example:

-For example: % ls /usr/share/pmanager/pm10.2 sas pinstall/
+% ls /usr/share/pmanager/pm10.2_sas_pinstall/

-3. Copy the Process Manager Server and Process Manager Client distribution files for your operating system to the Process Manager directory.
+c.
+Copy the Process Manager Server and Process Manager Client distribution files for your operating system to the Process Manager directory.
 Do not untar these files.

-Prepare the configuration on the failover host Procedure
+Prepare the configuration on the failover host

-- 1. Log on to the failover host as root or as the primary Process Manager administrator. - 2.
-Make the Process Manager directory current.
+1. Log on to the failover host as root or as the primary Process Manager administrator.
+2. Make the Process Manager directory current.
 For example: